WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 #### Arguments

-1. *from* - Mandatory Argument, Accepts a *Long* value representing epoch timestamp which defines the start of the query span, By default the `createdTime` field used for comparision, but this can be overriden to use `endedTime` by using the `timeComparator` argument.
+1. *from* - Mandatory argument: accepts a *Long* value representing epoch timestamp which defines the start of the query span, By default the `createdTime` field is used for comparision, but this can be overriden to use `endedTime` by using the `timeComparator` argument.

-2. *to* - Mandatory Argument, Accepts a *Long* value representing epoch timestamp which defines the end of the query span, By default the `createdTime` field used for comparision, but this can be overriden to use `endedTime` by using the `timeComparator` argument.
+2. *to* - Mandatory argument: accepts a *Long* value representing epoch timestamp which defines the end of the query span.
+By default the `createdTime` field is used for comparision, but this can be overriden to use `endedTime` by using the `timeComparator` argument.

-3. *timeComparator* - Optional Argument, Accepts a value of `QueryTimeType` type, This defines which field should `from` and `to` arguments use for retrieving documents, Accepted values are `createdTime` and `endedTime`.
+3. *timeComparator* - Optional argument: accepts a value of `QueryTimeType` type.
+This defines which field should `from` and `to` arguments use for retrieving documents, Accepted values are `createdTime` and `endedTime`.

-4. *filter* - Optional Argument, Accepts an *TaskDetailsFilters* object, This is used to filter results  based on a user defined criteria, Refer filtering section for more details.
+4. *filter* - Optional argument: accepts a *TaskDetailsFilters* object.
+This is used to filter results  based on some criteria, Refer to the [filtering section](#support-for-filtering-data) for more details.

-5. *extFilter* - Optional Argument, Accepts an *TaskDetailsSpecificFilters* object, This is used to filter results based on a user defined criteria, `filter` and `extFilter` define criteria for different fields, Refer filtering section for more details.
+5. *extFilter* - Optional argument: accepts a *TaskDetailsSpecificFilters* object.
+This is used to filter results based on some criteria;

+   >  [!NOTE]
+   >
+   > `filter` and `extFilter` are used to specify criteria for different fields.
+Refer to the [filtering section](#support-for-filtering-data) for more details.

-6. *aggregations* - Optional Argument, Accepts a List of `TaskV2Aggregation`, This is used to perform aggregations over data.
-Refer aggregations section for more details.
+6. *aggregations* - Optional argument: accepts a List of `TaskV2Aggregation`.
+This is used to perform aggregations over data.
+Refer to the [aggregations section](#performing-aggregations)  for more details.

-7. *aggregationInterval*- Optional Argument, Accepts a `IntervalData` object, This is used when time-based aggregation needs to be performed.
-Refer aggregations section for more details.
+7. *aggregationInterval*- Optional argument: accepts a `IntervalData` object.
+This is used when time-based aggregation needs to be performed.
+Refer to the [aggregations section](#interval-based-group-bys) for more details.

-8. *pagination* - Optional Argument, Accepts an object of `Pagination` object, This is used to perform pagination.
-Refer pagination section for more details.
+8. *pagination* - Optional argument: accepts an object of `Pagination` object.
+This is used to perform pagination.
+Refer to the [pagination section](#pagination-support-1) for more details.

 Sample query to fetch CSR fields can be found [here](taskDetails/Samples%20for%20Raw%20Data%20Fetching/Simple%20query.graphql), the response for the same is [here](taskDetails/Samples%20for%20Raw%20Data%20Fetching/Simple%20query-response.json).